-In many of the Excel formula, we get #N/A as return value.
-Espcially we get this quite often in Vlookup formula.
+In many of the Excel formula, we get “#N/A” as return value.
+Espcially we get this quite often in lookup, index, match formulas.

-If we use this formula in a table or report, these error values fills up in many places & spoils the look & feel of the report.
+If we use a formula like VLOOKUP in a table or report, these error values fills up in many places which spoils the look & feel of the report.

 Lets see how to do this with an example …